Aayush0612/vla/README.md

 The current system has several important limitations:

 Distance Perception:
-The language model cannot accurately estimate real-world distances from images Commands require explicit distance parameters (e.g., go_ahead(1.5)) that may not correspond to actual spatial conditions No depth perception algorithm to reliably measure distances to objects or obstacles
+-The language model cannot accurately estimate real-world distances from images -Commands require explicit distance parameters (e.g., go_ahead(1.5)) that may not correspond to actual spatial conditions -No depth perception algorithm to reliably measure distances to objects or obstacles

 Memory System:
-The system lacks persistent memory between commands Each image processing is independent with no context from previous observations Cannot remember or refer to previously identified objects or locations No mapping capability to build environment representations in a semantic way over time
+-The system lacks persistent memory between commands -Each image processing is independent with no context from previous observations -Cannot remember or refer to previously identified objects or locations -No mapping capability to build environment representations in a semantic way over time

 Other Limitations:
-Limited understanding of complex spatial relationships No obstacle detection or collision avoidance system like SLAM Basic movement commands that may not handle complex navigation challenges Processing latency between image capture and command execution Limited environmental adaptation capabilities in changing conditions
+-Limited understanding of complex spatial relationships -No obstacle detection or collision avoidance system like SLAM -Basic movement commands that may not handle complex navigation challenges -Processing latency between image capture and command execution -Limited environmental adaptation capabilities in changing conditions